Planned Intervention Tips That Help Families Heal Together

 What should we do if our initial intervention plan isn’t working?

-When your initial intervention strategy is not producing expected results, immediate assessment and strategic adjustment become essential for maintaining family momentum while preventing discouragement from derailing recovery efforts entirely.
+When your initial intervention strategy isn't producing expected results, immediate assessment and strategic adjustment become essential for maintaining family momentum while preventing discouragement from derailing recovery efforts entirely.
 Begin by conducting a comprehensive review of your original goals, timeline expectations, and family participation levels to identify specific areas where reality differs from your initial planning assumptions.
+Research demonstrates that higher fidelity in interventions correlates with improved outcomes, making systematic evaluation crucial for families committed to evidence-based approaches 7.
+Consider whether resistance stems from intervention model mismatch, inadequate preparation time, or external factors that emerged after implementation began.
+Professional consultation becomes particularly valuable during this reassessment phase, as clinical teams specializing in addiction and mental health can provide objective perspectives that help families distinguish between normal adjustment periods and fundamental strategy problems requiring significant modifications.

 What types of issues can family interventions address besides substance use?